 In general, the seismicity along the southern margin of the Alpine mountains is higher than along its northern counterpart.
 Apart from the large cluster of seismicity in the Apennines, we identify five dominant clusters and several smaller ones mainly located at the margins of the Alps (Fig. 12a).
-The largest seismicity clusters correspond to the numbered regions shown in Fig. 1.
-To avoid confusion with the mechanism-based clustering we here continue writing region (R) when referring to these clusters of epicenters.
-We focus on the analysis of the largest clusters, for which we were able to obtain multiple moment tensor solutions between 2016 and 2019.
-Following the Alpine arc from west to east, the first cluster is located in the Western Alps at the French-Italian border (R 1 in Fig. 12a and Fig. 1), two smaller clusters are found in the region around Lake Garda in the central Southern Alps (R 2) and north of it.
-Two more clusters of high seismicity are situated in the eastern Southern Alps in the border region between Italy (Friuli) and Slovenia (R 3), and in the Northern Dinarides (R 4).
-Fig. 12a indicates dominant faulting styles for each cluster, namely thrust faulting for regions 2 and 3 around Lake Garda and in the eastern Southern Alps, and strike-slip faulting in the Northern Dinarides (R 4).
-In the epicentral cluster of the Apennines (R 5), two representative mechanisms reflect the separation of dominant normal and thrust faulting earthquakes SW and NE of the ridge, respectively.
-Due to the heterogeneous faulting in the Western Alps, we assign no representative mechanism.
+Following the Alpine arc from west to east, the first cluster is located in the western Alps at the French-Italian border, two smaller clusters are found in the region around Lake Garda in the S central Alps and north of it.
+Two more clusters of high seismicity are situated in the SE Alps in the border region between Italy (Friuli) and Slovenia, and in the northern Dinarides.
+In contrast, the eastern Alps north of the Periadriatic line and the area between the high seismicity regions in the western Alps and the central Alps have particularly low seismicity rates (Fig. 12a).

-The cluster of high seismicity in the eastern Southern Alps (Fig. 12a) is located close to the epicenter of the 1976 Friuli Earthquake (Mb 6.0; Pondrelli et al., 2001).
-The observed E-W striking thrust events map the regional dominant stress field (Fig. 9), evolving from the underthrusting of the Friuli Plain beneath the Alps (e.g. Cipar, 1980).
-Focal mechanism solutions of the 1976 mainshock and aftershocks show similar thrust mechanisms, partly with a small strike-slip component, and are associated to the complex Periadriatic overthrust system (e.g. Cipar, 1980; Bressan et al., 1998; Pondrelli et al., 2001, 2006; Poli and Zanferrari, 2018; Slejko, 2018).
-Only few tenth of kilometers to the west of the Friuli area we observe strike-slip faulting (Fig. 9).
-Anselmi et al. (2011) report the occurrence of both thrust and strike-slip faulting for this area, mostly in agreement with an E-W to ENE-WSW minimum horizontal stress reported by Montone et al. (2004).
-Large historical events are reported along the southern margin of the Alps between Lake Garda (R 2), the eastern Southern Alps (R 3) and the transition to the Northern Dinarides (R 4) (Verona 1117, Slovenia 1511 and Carinthia 1348, all Mw≥6.7).
-Similar, high seismicity and cumulative seismic moments during the last decades (Fig. 12d) are observed here.
-Within the seismicity cluster close to Lake Garda, Italy, the observed thrust mechanisms are typical for earthquakes located in the Giudicarie region close to the Ballino-Garda fault which is running through Lake Garda (Viganò et al., 2008).
+- The recent activity in the seismicity clusters described above can be traced back to historical times.
+Fig. 12b shows historic earthquakes from the European Archive of Historical Earthquake Data 1000-1899 (AHEAD, Locati et al. (2014); Rovida and Locati (2015)) based on the SHARE European Earthquake Catalogue (SHEEC, Stucchi et al. (2013)) and the ISC-GEM catalog (Storchak et al., 2013, 2015; Bondár et al., 2015; Di Giacomo et al., 2015, 2018) with Mw>5.5.
+Large historic events are reported for the SE Alps (Slovenia 1511 and Carinthia 1348, both Mw >6.8) and close to Lake Garda in the S central Alps (Verona 1117, Mw 6.7).
+Large historic earthquakes with magnitude estimates between Mw 5 and 6 are also reported in the - 480 western Alps and the Dinarides.
+While at least three large earthquakes occurred in the eastern part of Switzerland in historic times, seismicity in this region appears to be relatively low in recent years (Fig. 12a and b).
+The cluster of high seismicity in the SE Alps (Fig. 12a) is located close to the epicenter of the 1976 Friuli Earthquake (Mb 6.0, Pondrelli et al. (2001)).
+The observed E-W striking thrust events map the regional dominant stress field (Fig. 9), evolving from the underthrusting of the Friuli Plain beneath the Alps (e.g. Cipar (1980)).
+Focal mechanism solutions of the 1976 mainshock and aftershocks show - 485 similar thrust focal mechanisms striking E-W to NE-SW, partly with a small strike-slip component, and are associated to the complex Periadriatic overthrust system (e.g. Cipar (1980), Pondrelli et al. (2001), Pondrelli et al. (2006), Slejko (2018), Poli and Zanferrari (2018), Bressan et al. (1998)).
+East of Friuli, in the seismic cluster of the northern Dinarides (Slovenia and Croatia), we observe dominant strike-slip faulting mechanisms In addition, only few tenth of kilometers to the west of the Friuli area, close to Forni di Sopra, Italy, we observe strike-slip faulting (Fig. 9).
+Anselmi et al. (2011) report the occurrence - 490 of both thrust and strike-slip faulting for this area, mostly in agreement with an E-W to ENE-WSW minimum horizontal stress reported by Montone et al. (2004).
+Within the seismicity cluster close to Lake Garda, Italy, we observe NE-SW striking thrust faulting.
+These mechanisms are typical for earthquakes located in the Giudicarie region close to the Ballino-Garda fault (Viganò et al., 2008).